 Three more aircraft will join the test fleet for a planned 2,000 hour flight test program.

-17 October 1974: Sikorsky Chief Pilot James R. (Dick) Wright and test pilot John Dixson made the first flight of the prototype YUH-60A Black Hawk, 73-21650, at the company’s Stratford, Connecticut facility.
+17 October 1974: Sikorsky Chief Pilot James R. (Dick) Wright and test pilot John Dixson made the first flight of the prototype YUH-60A, 73-21650, at the company’s Stratford, Connecticut, facility.
 This was the first of three prototypes.

 After eight months of testing, the U.S. Army selected the YUH-60A for production over its competitor, the Boeing Vertol YUH-61A.
-In keeping with the Army’s tradition of naming helicopters after Native Americans, the new helicopter was named Black Hawk, a 17th century leader of the Sauk tribe.
+In keeping with the Army’s tradition of naming helicopters after Native Americans, the new helicopter was named Black Hawk, who was a 17th Century leader of the Sauk (or Sac) people.

 The Sikorsky Model S-70 (YUH-60A) was designed to meet the requirements of the U.S. Army Utility Tactical Transport Aircraft System (UTTAS).
 It had a 3-man crew and could carry an 11-man rifle squad.
-It could be carried by a Lockheed C-141 Starlifter transport.
+It could be transported by a Lockheed C-141 Starlifter.

 The YUH-60A had an empty weight of 11,182 pounds (5,072 kilograms) and gross weight of 16,750 pounds (7,598 kilograms).
 The helicopter had a structural load factor of 3.5 Gs.
 With 1,829 pounds (830 kilograms) of fuel, it had an endurance of 2 hours, 18 minutes.